TheDeathlyCow/thedeathlycow.github.io/docs/index.md

 === "Fear Particles"
     <center>![](./assets/scorchful/fear.gif)
-    <br/>When a player is feared (a new status effect introduced by Scorchful), their screen will be desatured using a GLSL shader, and custom animated bat particles will be displayed around their player model.</center>
+    <br/>When a player is feared (another new status effect introduced by Scorchful), their screen will be desatured using a GLSL shader, and custom animated bat particles will be displayed around their player model.</center>

 - [:github: GitHub Source](https://www.github.com/TheDeathlyCow/scorchful)
 - [:curseforge: CurseForge Project Page](https://www.curseforge.com/minecraft/mc-mods/scorchful)